Tips for Teaching Multiple Delivery Courses with Remote Learners

 GVSU Blackboard Resources, Tutorials, and Support - Teaching with technology, Blackboard how-to, and general questions.

-GVSU Zoom Resources, Tutorials, and Support - Information and help on using Zoom.
+GVSU Zoom Resources, Tutorials, and Support - Information and help using Zoom.

 Accessibility and Student Privacy Notices

-- Accessibility Notice - If you have a student with a documented disability, please consult with the Disability Support Resources department if the student will not be in person and will need live captioning or other accommodations.
+- Accessibility Notice - If you have a student with a documented disability, please consult with the Student Accessibility Resources department if the student will not be in person and need live captioning or other accommodations.

 - Student Privacy Notice - If you are using Zoom, please review the Zoom Security web page to ensure your session is set up to help prevent "zoom bombing" or "gate-crashing".